sul-dlss/dlme-transform/README.md

 docker push suldlss/dlme-transform:latest
 ```

-### Run
+### Running Transforms

-Getting Traject configs and DLME data from Github:
+You can run transforms locally by getting the Traject configs and DLME data from Github (assuming
+everything is update to date on the master branches):

 ```
 docker run --rm -v $(pwd)/output:/opt/traject/output \
                 suldlss/dlme-transform:latest \